Medical Assistant

 Adults and high school seniors are eligible to enroll.

-Registration dates for Lehi, Orem, Provo, Spanish Fork, and Wasatch campuses
+Registration dates for Lehi, Orem, Spanish Fork, and Wasatch campuses

 • High school students should coordinate with home high school counselors prior to registration.